 How Can Buyers Buy a Home During a Spring Home Buying Frenzy?

-Answer: Spring-time home buying can apply to different months of the year, depending on where you live.
-In Sacramento, our spring home buying starts in January and runs through May.
-In Minnesota, where I was raised, spring home buying begins as soon as the snow melts which, in some years, can mean it runs for about a month.
-Like, maybe May.
+The normal spring home-buying season for most of America is typically April, May, and June because many Americans take vacations during July and August.
+However, springtime home buying can apply to different months of the year, depending on where you live.
+In warmer climates, spring home buying starts in January and runs through May.
+In northern cities, spring home buying begins as soon as the snow melts and lasts deeper into.
+Some years, that doesn’t leave much more than about a month of spring home buying.

-If you're like most people, then, and try to buy a home in April, you'll have to be ready to jump on the home you want.
-Don't be indecisive.
-Don't try to sleep on it.
-When you find it, make an offer.
-Here are other tips to help you to win that offer:
+If you're like most people and try to buy a home in April, you'll have to be ready to jump on the home you want.
+Don't be indecisive or try to sleep on it.
+When you find it, make an offer and follow some key tips to be successful with that offer.

-- Be prepared to pay list price.
-Some buyers focus on how much the seller is asking instead of on how much the home is worth.
-Ask your agent to show you a CMA of comparable sales to determine actual value.
+Focus on how much the home is worth and less on what the seller is asking, even if that means paying list price—or more.
+Ask your agent to show you a comparative market analysis (CMA) of comparable sales to determine actual value.
 You can't compare values by other homes on the market because sellers can ask whatever they want.
 If you are getting the home you want at a price you can afford, whether you pay $1,000 more or less makes no difference in the overall scheme of things.
-You won't care in 5 years.
+You won't care in five years.

-- Give the seller something other buyers will not.
-There are many terms contained in a purchase offer.
-Negotiation is not always all about price.
-You can give the seller a benefit to take your offer without actually waiving your rights.
+Motivate sellers to take your offer without actually waiving your rights.
 Ask your agent to make suggestions for you.
-It could be something as small as giving the sellers an extra day to move out.
+It could be something as small as giving a seller an extra day to move out.

-But most of all, trust your intuition.
+Trust your intuition.
 Every first-time home buyer harbors a little bit of fear inside about buying a home, whether or not it's spring.
 You simply have more company in the spring.
-And there is often comfort in being part of larger numbers.
+And there often is comfort in being part of larger numbers.
 If it feels right, just make the offer.
 Trust your gut.